GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Performer'>Operational Performer</A><BR>Operational Performer: An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capability.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational-Performer'>Operational Performer</A><BR>Operational Performer: An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capability.
 An Operational Performer may be any kind of organization, person, or even a system playing a role in one or more Operational Contexts.

 Aliases:
 UAF::OperationalPerformer<BR></html>